albert-espin/knapsack-packing/README.md

-# An Evolutionary Algorithm for the Two-Dimensional Packing Problem combined with the 0/1 Knapsack Problem
+# An Evolutionary Algorithm for Solving the Two-Dimensional Packing Problem Combined with the 0/1 Knapsack Problem

 ## Introduction